 NUVIGIL has been evaluated for safety in over 1100 patients with excessive sleepiness associated with OSA, SWD, and narcolepsy.

-In the placebo-controlled clinical studies, the most commonly observed adverse events ( ≥ 5%) associated with the use of NUVIGIL (armodafinil) occurring more frequently than in the placebo-treated patients were headache, nausea, dizziness, and insomnia.
+In the pre-approval controlled clinical trials, the most commonly observed adverse events ( ≥ 5%) associated with the use of NUVIGIL occurring more frequently than in the placebo-treated patients were headache, nausea, dizziness, and insomnia.
 The adverse event profile was similar across the studies.

-In the placebo-controlled clinical trials, 44 of the 645 patients (7%) who received NUVIGIL (armodafinil) discontinued due to an adverse experience compared to 16 of the 445 (4%) of patients that received placebo.
+In the pre-approval controlled clinical trials, 44 of the 645 patients (7%) who received NUVIGIL discontinued due to an adverse experience compared to 16 of the 445 (4%) of patients that received placebo.
 The most frequent reason for discontinuation was headache (1%).

 Incidence in Controlled Trials

-The following table (Table 3) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in patients treated with NUVIGIL (armodafinil) than in placebo group patients in the placebo-controlled clinical trials.
+The following table (Table 1) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in patients treated with NUVIGIL than in placebo group patients in the pre-approval controlled clinical trials.

 The prescriber should be aware that the figures provided below cannot be used to predict the frequency of adverse experiences in the course of usual medical practice, where patient characteristics and other factors may differ from those occurring during clinical studies.
 Similarly, the cited frequencies cannot be directly compared with figures obtained from other clinical investigations involving different treatments, uses, or investigators.
 Review of these frequencies, however, provides prescribers with a basis to estimate the relative contribution of drug and non-drug factors to the incidence of adverse events in the population studied.

-Table 3.
-Incidence > 1% (In Percent) Of Treatment-Emergent
+Table 1: Incidence 1% or Greater Of Treatment-Emergent